 - Avoid smoking cigarettes or using nicotine vapes

 Alongside these simple shifts, you may want to try something specifically designed to support gut function from within.
 Check out the link below to learn about our Gut Stack.

 If you have persistent symptoms after implementing some of these changes, consider seeing a health professional for more personalized support.

-Not having at least 1 complete bowel movement every day is a serious issue that is often overlooked.
+Not having at least one complete bowel movement daily is a serious issue often overlooked.
 Anytime our digestive tract is backed up, it creates conditions that lead to a higher chance of toxin exposure and reabsorption.
-Constipation can also lead to energy and mood challenges.
-Consipation commonly co-occurs in those suffering from depression.
+This can also lead to energy and mood challenges and commonly co-occurs in people with mental health challenges.